jona-laa/jona-laa/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently studying web development at Mitt Universitetet Sundsvall(online), but I'm based in Stockholm, Sweden. :swe:
+I'm currently studying web development at Mitt Universitetet Sundsvall(online), but I'm based in Stockholm, Sweden.

 #### Here's some of the skills that I've picked up so far
 * HTML